Lhorla/Lhorla/README.md

-### Hi, I'm Lola 👋
+### Hi there 👋, my name is Lhorla
+#### I am Frontend Web Developer

 I'm a junior frontend developer who is passionate about learning tech stacks to create technology and elevate people.
 I currently enjoy working with CSS and Javascript.
-My interest is in connecting with more web developers and building communities.
+My interest is connecting with more web developers and building communities.

+Skills: JS / HTML / CSS

 You can connect with me on: